Lullism

-Lullism (lul·lisme) is a term for the later philosophical and theological currents related to the Ramon Llull (ca. 1232-1315), a philosopher from the Kingdom of Mallorca located what is now Spain.
+Lullism (lul·lisme) is a term for the philosophical and theological currents related to the thought of Ramon Llull (ca. 1232–1315).
 Lullism also refers to the project of editing and disseminating Llull's works.
 The earliest centers of Lullism were in fourteenth-century France, Mallorca, and Italy.

 Llull's early followers in France, for instance, were theologians at the University of Paris who believed that Llull's Art could provide a universal science to replace the traditional university curriculum.

 Later forms of Lullism have been associated with mysticism, alchemy, encyclopaedism, and evangelism and have usually involved diagrammatic imagery.
-Notable Lullists were Nicholas of Cusa, Jacques Lefèvre d'Étaples, Francisco Jiménez de Cisneros, Gottfried Leibniz, Giordano Bruno, Johann Heinrich Alsted, and Ivo Salzinger.
+Notable Lullists were Nicholas of Cusa, Jacques Lefèvre d'Étaples, Francisco Jiménez de Cisneros, Gottfried Leibniz, Giordano Bruno, Johann Heinrich Alsted, Jožef Mislej, and Ivo Salzinger.